Missing Link #12 - Glasgow Street

 Connections to Lincluden via College Road

 College Road runs parallel to Glasgow Street.
 It begins as College Street exits Sandside and continues the length of Lincluden.
-It is a key route to and from Lincluden, a route to the Maxwelltown Path and allows low-traffic access to DIY and electrical goods stores by the College Mains Road.
-Lincluden is accessed via the spiral ramp bridge (aka the ‘curly wurly bridge’) over the A75 bypass.
+It is a key route to and from Lincluden, a route to the Maxwelltown Path and allows low-traffic access to DIY and electrical goods stores by the College Mains Road. footpath crossing over the Maxwelltown Path Lincluden is accessed via the spiral ramp bridge (aka the ‘curly wurly bridge’) over the A75 bypass.
 The main area for improvement is section of path leading to this bridge from town.
 It is narrow and awkward to negotiate, and the route is not signed.
 Just before the curly wurly bridge crosses the entrance to the industrial site for Covetrus and Berry BPI.
 It is used for HGV parking and movements and has poorly placed dropped kerbs even though there is plenty of room to provide an accessible option.
+View looking down at the other end of the path

 Missing Links is an initiative of Cycling Dumfries.